The 4D Ribbon tab

 Editing the properties of an IFC model Library Explorer object

-Assign IFC Products
+Assign Products

 Click this control to associate products in the 3D model that is currently open with tasks automatically, according to name, code library or WBS code.